bryanaka/hogwarts/code_review.md

 #### Student

-Line 1: don't use def here, should be a class
+- don't use def here, should be a class
-Line 1: misspelled ActiveRecord::Base
+- misspelled ActiveRecord::Base

 #### House